Effortless Bases

 ↓

-Use Sync to push changes → Production base
+Use Sync to migrate changes → Production base

-- Verify — connect to the test database and confirm the schema is what you expect
+3. Verify — connect to the new dev database and confirm the schema matches what you expect

-- Sync to production — from your production base's Sync tab, select the test base as source and apply
+4. Sync to production — from your production base's Sync tab, select the new dev base as source and apply

 Why this works